Sisyphus: The Myth: Sigma / Σ

 An enigmatic character from the future who has been manipulating current events in his favor.
 Using his knowledge about certain outcomes, Sigma has amassed a fortune by betting on horse races and trading stocks and options.
 In the past, he was abused by his father and ended up killing him by using a chemical formula he learned from Tae-sul, who went to the same elementary school as him.
 Later, Sigma is also known as an amateur painter under the name "Seo Gil-Bok".
-He tries to put an end to his life because of all the miserable things that he was going through, also believeing that no one loved him.
+He tries to put an end to his life because of all the miserable things that he was going through, also believing that no one loved him.
 Due to his rough childhood and adulthood, he has developed a sense of loneliness and believes that his purpose is to destroy the world.
-In the future, he becomes the leader of the Advance Team and the instigator of the nuclear war.
+(A possible sign that he may have mental illnesses, such as: Antisocial Personality Disorder and Avoidant Personality Disorder) In the future, he becomes the leader of the Advance Team and the instigator of the nuclear war.